Trust-Anchor-Group/NeuroFoundry/README.md

 </FileFolders>
 ```

-**Note**: Once file folder reference is added, you need to restart the *IoT Gateway service* for the change to take effect.
+**Note**: Once the file folder reference is added, you need to restart the *IoT Gateway service* for the change to take effect.

 You will also need to copy the `NeuroFoundry.config` file to the Program Data folder of the gateway, to initialize the database,
 indexes and full-text-search functions, and then restart the gateway.
 This configuration file contains initialization script